JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

       <img src="icon-6-todo.svg" width="20" alt="Sixth step"/> Wrap up your project</p>
 </microformat>

-You've already implemented common logic using external dependencies.
-Now you can add more complex logic.
-Network requests and data serialization are the [most popular cases](https://kotlinlang.org/lp/multiplatform/) to share with Kotlin Multiplatform.
+Now that you've implemented common logic using external dependencies, you can start adding more complex logic.
+Network requests and data serialization are the [most popular use cases](https://kotlinlang.org/lp/multiplatform/) for sharing code using Kotlin
+Multiplatform.
 Learn how to implement these in your first application, so that after completing this onboarding journey you can use them in future projects.

-The updated app will retrieve data over the internet from a [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and display the date of the last successful launch of a SpaceX rocket.
+The updated app will retrieve data over the internet from the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and display the date of the last successful launch of a SpaceX rocket.

 ## Add more dependencies